 It is getting progressively famous on runways, red carpets, and making appearances in professional set-ups too.
 An article published by GQ even defined it as the “final frontier of grooming”.
-While a large number of men are enthusiastic fans of the man bun and have been sporting it for years, only recently it has gained such huge popularity thanks to celebrities like Jared Leto, Brad Pitt and the Instagram’s hottest guy, Brock O’Hurn—who have been rocking the disheveled or sleek knots on the top of their heads with exceptional ease.
+While a large number of men are enthusiastic fans of the man bun and have been sporting it for years, only recently it has gained such huge popularity thanks to celebrities like Jared Leto, Brad Pitt and the Instagram’s hottest guy, Brock O’Hurn — who have been rocking the disheveled or sleek knots on the top of their heads with exceptional ease.

-A man bun is the masculine twist on the female bun.
+A man bun is a masculine twist on the female bun.
 It is simply a bun hairstyle that is worn on the crown of the head or low at the nape or can even be customized according to one’s likes and preferences.
 It is created by pulling the entire hair or just the top hair into a pony which is looped into a bun.
 It has many names such as the bro bun or the hipster bun; sometimes even referred to as a “mun”.

 One of the most important essentials for a bun is a fairly long hair length.
-You’re looking at eight to nine inches of hair for a full bun—which is around seven to eight months of growth.
+You’re looking at eight to nine inches of hair for a full bun — which is around seven to eight months of growth.
 At the same time you could sport a semi-bun with just four to five inches of hair on the top of your head or at the nape.
-Taking care of hair while it’s still growing is a crucial step—a well-groomed mane of hair is a perfect candidate for a bun that is not just convenient but aesthetically appealing.
+Taking care of hair while it’s still growing is a crucial step — a well-groomed mane of hair is a perfect candidate for a bun that is not just convenient but aesthetically appealing.
 So, make sure you condition your hair and use the right products for your hair type.

-There are two types of man buns—a full bun and a semi-bun, which can further be styled in many ways.
+There are two types of man buns — a full bun and a semi-bun, which can further be styled in many ways.
 The only requirement for a basic man bun is an elastic band.
 You can build up from there according to your preferences, using hair creams and wax for different levels of texture and shine.
-But just like the female bun, the no-fuss way to wear the man bun is— for a full bun first, gather all your hair and pull it on the top, on the crown of the head, or at the nape and tie into a single large bun.
+But just like the female bun, the no-fuss way to wear the man bun is — for a full bun first, gather all your hair and pull it on the top, on the crown of the head, or at the nape and tie into a single large bun.
 This is the ideal bun style for long hair.

 Hipsters, celebs, Caribbean and Asian men have been taming the flow of their handsome locks by pulling them into fashionable-artsy buns, and now you can too.
 Stay tuned.

-A very confident style—basically a top man bun and shaved sides all the way around the head.
+A very confident style — basically a top man bun and shaved sides all the way around the head.
 A clean, well-groomed round beard and a blunt line up are perfect complements to the overall appearance.

-The most iconic and ageless knot—the hardcore man bun connoisseurs will happily admit that a single tied-up full bun is the most sought-after man bun trend out of the lot.
+The most iconic and ageless knot — the hardcore man bun connoisseurs will happily admit that a single tied-up full bun is the most sought-after man bun trend out of the lot.
 If you have really long hair, this style clearly does not need much effort.

-The adventurer in you will fall in love with these well-cared long braids in a half pony bun that showcases the artistic edge.
+The adventurer in you will fall in love with these well-cared long braids tied back in a half pony bun that showcases the artistic edge.
 And the neat undershave with clean lines only accentuates the aesthetics of the wanderer knot.

-Pairing natural hair man bun with a fishtail braid promises a marvellous hairdo.
+Pairing natural hair man bun with a fishtail braid promises a marvelous hairdo.
 The high fade gives the appearance of high maintenance and rightfully so, but appears exceptionally creative with a cute tattoo and bushy beard.

-The man bun and beard is quite a pair—the undercut in this style adds a decent amount of thickness to already dense hair and provides dimension with layers while the fade accents the clean straight lines and curves.
+The man bun and beard is quite a pair — the undercut in this style adds a decent amount of thickness to already dense hair and provides dimension with layers while the fade accents the clean straight lines and curves.
 This style is great for someone who wants to maintain their curly hair texture, and yet exude edgy sexuality.